Ephigenia/manpages/git/advanced-commands.md

 ## git-extras

 [git-extras](https://github.com/visionmedia/git-extras) is a collection of advanced commands that integrate into the `git` command on the shell.
 It provides many informative commands like user lists, efforts on files and other stuff.
 See the [list of commands](https://github.com/visionmedia/git-extras/wiki#commands) you get.

+## Branches

+### List unmerged branches

+List the names of all branches which are not merged with the current active branch.
+This can be helpfull to determine after some time which branches should get merged into a release branch f.e.:

+	git branch --merged master

++ last author and time (thanks to [Dirk Breuer](https://coderwall.com/p/6l2paq))

+	git branch -r --no-merged | grep -v HEAD | xargs -L1 git --no-pager log --pretty=tformat:'%Cgreen%d%Creset - %h by %an (%Cblue%ar%Creset)' -1

+### List merged branches

+List names of all branches that have been merged with the current branches:

+	branch --no-merged

++ last author and time

+	git branch -r --merged | grep -v HEAD | xargs -L1 git --no-pager log --pretty=tformat:'%Cgreen%d%Creset - %h by %an (%Cblue%ar%Creset)' -1